sbcshop/GatePi-4CH/README.md

 <img src="https://github.com/sbcshop/GatePi/blob/main/images/img7.JPG" />

 ## GatePi Instruction Manual
-   For manual download the GitHub directory GatePi, in this directory you see "GatePi instruction manual.pdf"
+   For manual download the GitHub directory GatePi, in this directory you see "GatePi instruction manual.pdf" open that manual
    * In this manual you see:-
       * how to setup GatePi
       * How to use "LoRa Home Automation Application(App)